 The best way to stay alert to these threats is by staying informed and protected.

-The healthcare sector will suffer
+The healthcare sector will continue to suffer

 The healthcare sector has been a target for a long time.